pabardina/blog-hugo/site/content/post/airflow-local-env.md

 slug = "airflow-local-env-docker"
 +++

-The goal of this few articles is not to explained what is Airflow, but only how to use it different environments with our team.
-In this article, I will focus on local environment with Docker and some other tools we like to use.
-Then in part 2, I will explain how we use it in our integration / production environment.

 Git repository with code described in this article: [https://github.com/pabardina/airflow-example](https://github.com/pabardina/airflow-example)

-# Airflow at work
+# Airflow
-* Quick reminder

 Airflow is a platform to schedule and monitor workflows.
 It helps us to automate scripts, it is python-based and has a lot of features (interact with cloud providers, FTP, HTTP, SQL, Hadoop...).
 It is easy to monitor your scripts with clean UI and notifications features like e-mail or Slack message.

-* pourquoi on l utilise et ce qu on avait avant (step functions + ecs + ...)
+## Airflow at work

 In our teams, we have differents kind of workflows.
 From simple python script to complex ETL used for our data warehouse.
 Before Airflow, we had been using AWS Step Functions with AWS ECS.
-It worked pretty well, but our developers could not easily be autonomus on managing theirs workflows.
-We used Terraform to deploy AWS Step functions' json. == SO ?
+It worked pretty well, but our developers could not easily be autonomus on managing their workflows.
+We used Terraform to deploy AWS Step functions which was not used by anybody except myself.

 Then, we have discovered Airflow, it has simplified the way we deploy and monitor our scripts.
 Thus, our time to market has increased because of it ease.
 For information, we use KubernetesExecutor and are big fan.

-### Presentation de nos environment et des problematiques
+### How do we use it ?

 At work we use 3 main environments:

-* Local : Simple Airflow instance launch with Docker.
+* Local : Airflow instance runs in Docker.
-* Integration: Airflow runs on a small Kubernetes cluster.
+* Integration: Airflow runs in a small Kubernetes cluster.
 We deploy git branches on this environment with a Slack bot and Circleci.
 * Production: Airflow runs on a Kubernetes cluster.
 New release are deployed by Circleci.

- Git repository structure:
+#### Our git repository structure

 ```
 $ tree